 Founded in 1831 by the Duke of Wellington, RUSI is an independent think tank engaged in defense and security research.
 Recognized as a 'thought-leader institute,' RUSI won Prospect magazine's Think Tank of the Year Award in 2008 and Foreign-Policy Think Tank of the Year in 2009.
 Through publications and events, RUSI provides authoritative analysis, insight, networks and specialist coverage of defence and security issues in the broadest sense.
 Based in London, RUSI has offices in Doha, Qatar and Washington, D.C.

 Space Generation Advisory Council

 The Space Foundation works closely with the Space Generation Advisory Council in support of the United Nations Programme on Space Applications (SGAC) on New Generation programs, issues and opportunities.
-These include sponsored and affiliated events, attendance and program opportunities at the National Space Symposium, Space Foundation involvement in SGAC events and conferences, collaboration and consultation.
-We are hosting the inaugural SGAC Fusion Forum in conjunction with the 28th National Space Symposium in 2012.
+These include sponsored and affiliated events, attendance and program opportunities at the Space Symposium, Space Foundation involvement in SGAC events and conferences, collaboration and consultation.
+We host the annual SGAC Fusion Forum in conjunction with the Space Symposium each spring.

 Based in Vienna, Austria, SGAC is a non-governmental organization representing students and young space professionals to the United Nations, space agencies, industry and academia.
 SGAC has permanent observer status in the United Nations Committee on the Peaceful Uses of Outer Space (COPUOS), and was conceived at the Third United Nations Conference on the Exploration and Peaceful Uses of Space (UNISPACE-III) in Vienna in 1999.
 SGAC currently has a network of 4,000 university students and young professionals in the space sector in more than 90 countries.